rory-stock/300dtd-website-assessment/docs/Development.md

 ## Testing Log

-Testing is done using the W3C HTML Validator.
+Testing is done using the W3C HTML Validator and Google Lighthouse.
 Because the site uses HTMX and Alpine.js the validator will show errors for these.
 But they can be ignored as they are not actually errors.

 ### Home Page